phosp4/stavkova-kancelaria-REST/README.md

 - Maven
 - jOOQ

-## REST API
+## Endpoints

-The project uses a REST API to manage sport events, users, and tickets.
 The API endpoints are as follows:

 - `GET /sportevents`: Retrieve a list of sport events.
 - `GET /sportevents/:eventId`: Retrieve details of a specific sport event.